 Voters in Oregon, Alaska and the District of Columbia approved recreational use of marijuana in ballot measures in 2014, after residents of Washington and Colorado led the way two years earlier.
 Since 2013, a number of polls have shown that a majority of Americans think pot should be legal.
 In 1969 — the year of Woodstock — just 12 percent agreed, pointing to a generational shift that’s propelling acceptance of other trends like same-sex marriage.
-Though marijuana is still an illegal substance under U.S. federal law, the Justice Department said it won’t challenge the state statutes, removing a key obstacle.
+Though marijuana is still an illegal substance under U.S. federal law, the Justice Department said it won’t challenge the state statutes.
 Shops in Colorado opened their doors in January 2014, selling joints and pot-laced consumables like chocolates and mints to long lines of customers, including tourists.
-Washington began sales six months later.
+Washington began sales six months later and Oregon started in October 2015.
 Legal weed generated an estimated $2 billion in sales in the U.S. in 2014.
-Voters in Nevada will vote on a pot ballot measure in 2016, and those in Arizona, Maine, Massachusetts and California — the largest state by population — are considering referendums as well.
+Marijuana hasn’t gained legitimacy everywhere in the U.S., however.
+Ohio voters in November rejected a ballot measure to legalize it for medical and recreational use.
+Nevada has a referendum scheduled in 2016 and legalization proponents are working to add the issue to ballots in Arizona, Maine, Massachusetts and California — the largest state by population.
 Uruguay became the first country to legalize marijuana in 2013, defying an international drug treaty.
 The Latin American nation’s president urged bigger countries to reconsider their strategy in the drug war.
 Mayors in the Netherlands, which has tolerated pot smoking in its coffee shops since the 1970s, called on the Dutch government to start regulating growers and sellers, mirroring the U.S. approach.